-All six trend sections were sampled using electrofishing gear in 2014.
+All six trend sections were sampled using electrofishing gear in 2017.
 The locations of the trend sections have been the same since 2009 (Figure 1).
 Section locations, lengths and sampling dates are provided in Appendix 1, Table 1.
-Electrofishing catch rates by trend section for 2014 are summarized in Appendix 1, Table 2.
+Electrofishing catch rates by trend section for 2017 are summarized in Appendix 1, Table 2.

 Figure 3.
-Relative abundance of Smallmouth Bass and Channel Catfish (y-axis) measured in C/f as a function of year (x-axis) for the Tongue River 2003-2014.
+Relative abundance of Smallmouth Bass and Channel Catfish (y-axis) measured in C/f (fish/hour) as a function of year (x-axis) for the Tongue River 2003-2017.

-Twenty four species were collected in the 2014 trend survey of the Tongue River.
+Twenty-two species were collected in the 2017 trend survey of the Tongue River.
 Shorthead Redhorse Suckers were the most abundant species sampled overall.
 Smallmouth Bass and Channel Catfish were the most abundant game fish collected in the Tongue River.
-Catch rates indicate a decline in the number of Smallmouth Bass collected in recent years, possibly a function of a return to more normal water discharges which are less favorable for bass than the drought conditions of the 2000's (Figure 3).
+Catch rates suggest a decline in the number of Smallmouth Bass collected in recent years, possibly a function of a return to higher average discharges which are less favorable for bass than the drought conditions of the 2000's (Figure 3).

 Figure 4.
-Relative abundance of Sauger and Walleye (y-axis) measured in C/f as a function of year (x-axis) for the Tongue River 2003-2014.
+Relative abundance of Sauger and Walleye (y-axis) measured in C/f (fish/hour) as a function of year (x-axis) for the Tongue River 2003-2017.

 Catch rates for Sauger and Walleye are both consistently low and somewhat variable.
 Sauger are generally only collected in the State Line and Miles City sections with collections from the middle sections rare and infrequent.
 Walleye are also not regularly sampled in all sections.
 Prior to completion of the Muggli Bypass in 2007 Walleye were only consistently found in the State Line section.
-Since completion of the passage projects that have restored connectivity between the Yellowstone River and the middle sections of the Tongue River as well as some relief from dewatering in the Miles City section Walleye are consistently found in the State Line, Tongue River Dam, Brandenburg, and Miles City sections.
-In 2014, a few Walleye were found in each section and their overall abundance throughout the river has been higher in recent years (Figure 4).
+Since completion of the passage projects that have restored connectivity between the Yellowstone River and the middle sections of the Tongue River as well as some relief from dewatering in the Miles City reach, Walleye have been consistently found in the State Line, Tongue River Dam, Brandenburg, and Miles City sections.
+In 2017, a few Walleye were found in five of six sections and their overall abundance throughout the river has been higher in recent years (Figure 4).

 Figure 5.
-Relative abundance of Rainbow Trout and Brown Trout (primary y-axis) measured in C/f and number of catchable Rainbow Trout stocked as a function of year (x-axis) for the Tongue River Dam Tailrace 2003-2014.
+Relative abundance of Rainbow Trout and Brown Trout (primary y-axis) measured in C/f and number of catchable Rainbow Trout stocked as a function of year (x-axis) for the Tongue River Dam Tailrace 2003-2017.

-The Tongue River Dam section which covers the majority of thermally altered tailrace was intentionally sampled at a slightly higher river discharge and turbidity in 2014.
-Electrofishing under these conditions had the intended effect of improving capture efficiency for Walleye and Channel Catfish but not for sauger and trout.
-Catch rates in the Tongue River Dam tailrace are providing a quality trout fishery and have improved for both Brown and Rainbow Trout since hatchery stocking resumed in 2011.
-Size structure measured by PSD suggests Rainbow Trout up to memorable size and Brown Trout up to trophy size are available to angers (Appendix 2 table 2).
-Body condition measured by $W_r$ suggest trout in the Tongue River Dam tailrace fishery are of above average condition for their size (Appendix 2 table 2).
+Catch rates in the Tongue River Dam tailrace are providing a quality trout fishery and have improved for Rainbow Trout since hatchery stocking resumed in 2011 (Figure 5).
+Size structure measured by PSD suggests Rainbow Trout up to memorable size and Brown Trout up to trophy size are available to anglers (Appendix 2 table 2).
+Body condition measured by W_r suggest trout in the Tongue River Dam tailrace fishery are of above average condition for their size (Appendix 2 table 2).

-Size structure (PSD) and body condition ( $W_r$ ) have been fairly consistent throughout the study period (2003-2014) for most species.
+Size structure (PSD) and body condition (W_r) have been consistent throughout the study period (2003-2017) for most species.
 Trout, Sauger, and Walleye have demonstrated the most variability among game fishes (Appendix 2 tables 2 and 3).
 Smallmouth Bass and Channel Catfish have had consistent results with the size structure of bass skewed towards small fish while Channel Catfish size structure has been more evenly distributed across size classes (Appendix 2 table 1).
 Results of size structure and body condition indexes have been less variable for non-game fishes (River Carpsucker, Shorthead Redhorse Sucker, and White Sucker).
 Size structure is generally more evenly distributed across size classes and relative weights are consistently high (Appendix 2 table 4).
 Sample size is likely a strong factor influencing variability of index results.